johnosullivan/WSP/README.md

 Postman Test <a href="https://github.com/johnosullivan/WSP/tree/master/src/client/jacksonClient">Here</a>

-The following rest call for the documentation were made with a Mac app called CocoaRestClient which can be downloaded and installed <a href="http://mmattozzi.github.io/cocoa-rest-client/">Here</a>.
-If one choose to run in eclipse I would <b>strongly recommended</b> this to build payloads and view responds without have to filter through the server output in eclipse.
+The following REST calls for the documentation were made with a Mac app called CocoaRestClient which can be downloaded and installed <a href="http://mmattozzi.github.io/cocoa-rest-client/">Here</a>.
+If one chooses to run in eclipse I would <b>strongly recommended</b> this to build payloads and view responds without having to filter through the server output in eclipse.
 The ClientTestLogs.txt is the ouput from the Postman test.
 There are four situations, two are creating,editing,deleting data around the partner and customer objects.
 One is about creating,editing,deleting products and searching for then.
 The last Postman test will do a full order and test what the customer and partner see after an order created.
 For more details please review the API documentation.

 # Service Documentation

 ## <a href="https://github.com/johnosullivan/WSP/blob/master/src/service/customer/service/CustomerResource.java">Customer Service</a>

 ###### Customer Object
-The customer object has the following api calls to which they will allow you to create, edit, delete the customer object and the support object's supporting data object like phone and address.
+The customer object has the following api calls to which they will allow you to create, edit, delete the customer object and the support object's supporting data objects like phone and address.

 Required in request: firstName,lastName,email